freifunk-herford/site-ffhf/README.md

 Please see [the official Gluon repository](https://github.com/freifunk-gluon/gluon) for an in-depth explanation of the build process.

-To compile the firmware on an fresh installed Ubuntu 16.04 server you need to install:
+To compile the firmware on an fresh installed Ubuntu you need to install:

     sudo aptitude install make gcc g++ libncurses5-dev zlib1g-dev python libssl-dev unzip subversion

     git clone https://github.com/freifunk-gluon/gluon.git              # Get the official Gluon repository cd gluon